sebfisch/java-fun/content/docs/optionals/usage.md

 ### `flatMap` specializes sequences

-Here is an alternative implementation of `fromExp` for `Bin` arguments that replaces the sequence of recursive calls with nested calls to `flatMap`.
+Here is an alternative implementation of `fromExp` for `Bin` arguments that replaces the sequence of recursive calls with nested calls to `flatMap` for their results.

 ```java
 @Override